 "I love being able to meet someone and make them feel better and even make them happier by just sharing my work," says Newell.
-She is currently tattooing at Secret Club Tattoo
+She is currently tattooing at Secret Club Tattoo in Portland.

 If you're interested in getting a glow-in-the-dark tat, she charges $140 per hour for custom designs (most of which take between one to two hours) and less for pre-drawn flash options.
 While she largely resides on the West Coast, she has travel planned to New York and Chicago in 2019.